+Applicant/Institution:

+Street Address/City/State/Zip:

+Principal Investigator:

+Postal Address:

+Telephone Number:

+Email:

-Applicant/Institution: Street Address/City/State/Zip: Principal Investigator: Postal Address: Telephone Number: Email: Funding Opportunity Announcement Number: DE-FOA-0000573 DOE/Office of Science Program Office: Office of High Energy Physics DOE/Office of Science Program Office Technical Contact:
+Funding Opportunity Announcement Number: DE-FOA-0000580 DOE/Office of Science Program Office: Office of High Energy Physics

+DOE/Office of Science Program Office Technical Contact: Dr. Lali Chatterjee

-DOE Grant Number (if Renewal Application):
+DOE Grant Number (if Renewal or Supplemental Application):

 Is this a Collaboration?
 If yes, please list ALL Collaborating Institutions/PIs and indicate which ones will also be submitting applications.
-Also indicate the PI who will be the point of contact and coordinator for the combined research activity.
+Also indicate the Lead PI who will be the point of contact and coordinator for the combined research activity.
+The Lead application must contain an additional page with a budget table (see example below) that shows the requested annual budgets for each collaborating institution and an explanation (with another, e.g., chart, table) of which tasks will expect HEP support and which tasks will expect ASCR support (some tasks may require both HEP and ASCR support).